Decomposing LIBOR in Transition: Evidence from the Futures Markets: Constructing a Joint Interest Rate Setup for SOFR, EFFR, Term Repo, and LIBOR

-While both the overnight credit component and SOFR liquidity component are non-negative, the spread between the two can turn both positive and negative depending on the size of each component.
-While SOFR and EFFR represent a secure and unsecured rate, respectively, it is clear from the data and as we show in this paper that EFFR is not consistently greater than SOFR.
-The EFFR represents the unsecured rate in a traditional funding market between top tier financial institutions that post reserves at the Fed, and thus is traditionally thought of as "overnight LIBOR".
-On the other hand SOFR is derived from repo transactions and thus contains many idiosyncratic aspects specific to the repo market, exemplified most prominently in the SOFR Surge of September 2019.
+While both the overnight credit component and systemic repo component are non-negative, the spread between the two can turn both positive and negative depending on the size of each component.
+Furthermore, despite SOFR and EFFR represent a secure and unsecured rate, respectively, it is clear from the data and as we show in this paper that EFFR is not consistently greater than SOFR.
+The EFFR represents the unsecured rate in the funding market between top tier financial institutions that post reserves at the Fed, and thus approximately reflect the average cost of unsecured overnight funding of US LIBOR panel banks.\footnote{We note that the participants in the Federal Funds market are not limited to the US LIBOR panel banks, but consist of a larger set of institutions with accounts at the Federal Reserve banks.
+This includes US commercial banks, US branches of foreign banks, savings and loan organizations, and government-sponsored enterprises.
+The EFFR therefore only approximately reflects the cost of overnight unsecured funding of the panel banks.} On the other hand SOFR is derived from repo transactions and thus contains many idiosyncratic aspects specific to the repo market, exemplified most prominently in the SOFR Surge of September 2019.
 See \cite{lou2020sofr} for an in depth description of the repo market underlying SOFR.
 As a consequence we model the spread between EFFR and SOFR using a Gaussian process

-Modelling the spread above as opposed to the individual three components $r(t)$,$\Lambda(t)$, and $\psi(t)$ avoids the need of identifying the pure risk free rate $r(t)$, since a proper proxy for this rate is not available in the context of our model nor identified by our data.
-Because $r(t)$ is not identified, we will throughout the paper use as an identifying restriction that $r(t)$ is independent of $\zeta(t)$.
+Modelling the spread above as opposed to the individual three components $r(t)$, $\Lambda(t)$, and $\psi(t)$ avoids the need of identifying the pure risk free rate $r(t)$, since a proper proxy for this rate is not available in the context of our model nor identified by our data.
+We stress that while we are unable to identify the individual components, our approach of directly modelling the SOFR specific short rate, $r^s(t)$, and the EFFR-SOFR spread process, $\zeta(t)$, still allow us to ascribe the correct underlying components to the equivalent secured and unsecured term rates as we describe in section \ref{section:termlibor} and \ref{section:TermRepo}.